rzzzwilson/morse/design.rst

 Further Work
 ============

+The program can easily decode the example code sound files from the ARRL Code Practice website at http://www.arrl.org/code-practice-files.
+It reads the 40 wpm file easily, but is less perfect at slow speeds such as 5 or 10 wpm.
+The main difficulty at slow speeds is getting the inter-char and inter-word space decision right.
+This is bad at slow speeds because the value used to determine the spacing is hard-coded and not dynamic.

 *morse.py* isn't perfect.
 We need to do work on:

 - Recognizing faster morse
 - Handling noise better
+- Handling inter-char and inter-word spacing dynamically